BonganiTshela/SE-Silver-Team/Work/Readme.md

-This is where we'll put all our work.
+This is where we'll put our final Documentation for Phase 1.